scalameta/scalafmt/docs/installation.md

 By default, Scalafmt errors are reported to `System.err`.
 Extend `org.scalafmt.interfaces.ScalafmtReporter` to customize error reporting to handle parse and config errors.

+Here is an example how to extend `ScalafmtReporter`.

 ```scala mdoc:file:scalafmt-dynamic/src/main/scala/org/scalafmt/dynamic/ConsoleScalafmtReporter.scala